ayshajaved/ALL-AI-Foundational-Concepts/AI/1_Broad-Hierarchies-of-AI.md

+# AI
+Artificial intelligence refers to a computer programs that can complete cognitive tasks typically associated with human intelligence.

 # The Broad Hierarchies of Artificial Intelligence (AI)

 This structured guide collects **all major broad AI hierarchies** as recognized in research, industry, and technical literature.
 Categories are presented by capability, learning paradigm, technical methodology, application domain, and functional approach.
 Each major hierarchy table includes representative examples for clarity.